-The fiscal policy framework is an instrument to ensure that fiscal policy is transparent and sustainable in the long term.
-Certain principles are regulated by law, while others are based on the practice that has gradually developed since the 1990s.
-In June 2016, a cross-party agreement was concluded on changes to the fiscal policy framework.
-These changes were presented by a cross-party committee of inquiry in autumn 2016.
+The fiscal policy framework is an instrument to ensure that fiscal policy is sustainable and transparent in the long term.
+Certain principles are regulated by law, while others are based on practice developed since the 1990s.

 Surplus target for the entire general government sector

-Under the Budget Act, the Government must propose a net lending target for the public sector.
-In 2007, the Riksdag established that the surplus target for net lending is to amount to 1 per cent of GDP on average over a business cycle.
+Under the Budget Act, the Government must propose a net lending target for the general government sector.
+The Riksdag has established that the surplus target for net lending is to amount to one third of a per cent of GDP on average over a business cycle.

 Central government expenditure ceiling

-Balanced budget requirement for the local government sector
+Requirement for the local government sector to maintain balanced budgets

 Disciplined budget process

-The surplus target and the expenditure ceiling set the total economic scope in the budget process.
-The guiding principle is that expenditure increases within an area must be covered by expenditure cuts within the same area.
-The draft budget must include all revenues and expenditures, as well as other payments that affect the borrowing needs of the central government (the completeness principle).
-Expenditures are to be reported on the expenditure side of the budget, while revenues are to be reported on the revenue side of the budget.
+The guiding principle in the work on the budget is that any expenditure increases in an area must be covered by expenditure cuts in the same area.
+Another important principle is that the Government's draft budget must include all income and expenditures, as well as other payments that affect the borrowing needs of the central government (the principle of completeness).